How Generative AI Empowers Attackers and Defenders Across the Trust & Safety Landscape: Methodology

-We held one workshop per domain between March 2024 and January 2025 in Asia, Europe, and North America, with participants from a total of 15 countries (for specific cities and domains, see Appendix A, Table~\ref{table:participants}).
-The locations were selected as centers of activity for the respective domains, as well to represent a range of international perspectives.
-Furthermore, most workshops were held proximate to other large conferences relevant to the respective domains to reduce travel burden for participants.
+We held a total of five workshops, one per domain, between March 2024 and January 2025.
+We selected locations that are centers of activity for the respective domains, as well as being in different regions to represent a range of international perspectives.
+Furthermore, we held most workshops proximate to other large conferences relevant to the respective domains, in order to reduce travel burden for participants.
+Accordingly, we held workshops in Asia, Europe, and North America, with participants from a total of 15 countries (for specific cities and domains, see Appendix A, Table~\ref{table:participants}).
 Each six-hour workshop was held in person at a local Google office, and participants were aware of Google's involvement in the study.
-Two or three researchers moderated each workshop to facilitate discussion and share information about \genAI.
-Participants and researchers sat together around a large table to foster group discussion.
+Each workshop was moderated by two or three researchers.
 An additional researcher, a visual ethnographer, attended each workshop in the role of videographer.
 The workshop agenda is shown in Table~\ref{table:agenda}.

+In designing this six-hour agenda, we extended the three-hour workshop format detailed in Woodruff et al.'s study of knowledge workers~\cite{woodruff2024}.
+Our workshops retained two activities previously used successfully with knowledge workers: the \genAI teaching and Q/A, and the change cards activity~\cite{woodruff2024}.
+We customized these activities to the \trust context, leveraging our domain expertise, and we added three new activities using similar probes: the memorable experience cards activity, the attackers discussion, and the futuring stories activity.
+We piloted these new activities in the first workshop, and iteratively revised the futuring stories activity for the subsequent workshops as described below.
+The memorable experience cards activity and the attackers discussion required no modification.

-We began with introductions and an overview of expectations for the workshop.
-We then facilitated a discussion about participants' memorable experiences with \genAI.
-For this purpose, we introduced a probe in the form of a small, physical card that we term a \textit{memorable experience card} (Appendix B: Figure~\ref{fig:artifacts}).
+We began by welcoming participants and setting expectations for the day.
+After a round of introductions, we facilitated a discussion about participants' memorable experiences with \genAI.
+For this purpose, we introduced a probe in the form of a small, physical card: a \textit{memorable experience card} (Appendix B, Figure~\ref{fig:artifacts}).
 These cards encourage participants to reflect on any memorable experiences they have had with \genAI, whether related to their domain or not.
 Each participant spent about 10 minutes filling out their individual card(s).
-We then facilitated an open-ended group discussion in which participants shared one or more of their memorable experience card(s) and responded to each other's experiences.
+Participants then shared one or more of their memorable experience cards in a group discussion which we facilitated, allowing time for participants to react to each other's experiences.
 This activity introduced participants' orientation to and impressions of \genAI and laid the groundwork for future discussion.
+We then held a short break.